 The events in Flint, Michigan have left us all a bit shaken.
 Contaminated water, just one state away, simply hits too close to home.
-Pile on the news reports addressing lead in water and one can not help but wonder, could there be issues with my water?
+Pile on the news reports addressing lead in water and one cannot help but wonder, could there be issues with what I’m drinking?

 There is no determined acceptable level of lead, especially in children.
 Lead comes with the added danger of bioaccumulation, meaning, it will persist in your body and build up over time.
 The effects are numerous and range from minor symptoms to major lifelong ailments, including: